-6.10 Regardless of the duty of confidentiality, if any member of staff has reason to believe that a child may be suffering harm, or may be at risk of harm, their duty is to forward this information without delay to the designated person for child protection or a child protection liaison officer, in person.
+6.11 Regardless of the duty of confidentiality, if any member of staff has reason to believe that a child may be suffering harm, or may be at risk of harm, their duty is to forward this information without delay to the designated person for child protection or a child protection liaison officer.
+For additional guidance refer to "Information Sharing: Guidance for Practitioners and managers" (Department for Children, Schools, and Families Publications).